thecatalinstan/Criollo/README.md

 Criollo can easily be embedded as a web-server inside your OS X or iOS app, should you be in need of such a feature, however it was designed to create standalone, long-lived daemon style apps.
 It is fully [`launchd`](http://launchd.info/) compatible and replicates the lifecycle and behaviour of `NSApplication`, so that the learning curve should be as smooth as possible.

-See the [Hello World examples](https://github.com/thecatalinstan/Criollo/tree/master/Examples/HelloWorld) for a demo of the two usage patterns.
+See the [Hello World Multi Target example](https://github.com/thecatalinstan/Criollo/tree/master/Examples/HelloWorld-MultiTarget) for a demo of the two usage patterns.

 # Installing